Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INDEPENDENT VALIDATION

-Supplement Table S5 shows E/O values in 5-year predictions made at age 16 for the same risk quartile groups and predictor levels.
-For Model 1, E/O values are between 0.8 to 1.2 for all risk quartile groups except the third quartile, both biological sexes, below median conscientiousness, above median delinquency, both levels of neuroticism and openness.
-No large deviations are observed for the remaining groups.
-For Model 2, E/O values remain between 0.8 to 1.2 for the fourth risk quartile group, females, below median conscientiousness and openness, above median neuroticism and delinquency, and both welfare groups.
-Similar to Model 1, no large deviations from 1 are observed for the other groups.
+Supplement Table S5 shows E/O values for 5-year predictions made at age 16 for the same risk quartile groups and predictor levels.
+For Model 1, E/O values were between 0.8 to 1.2 for all risk quartile groups except the third quartile, both biological sexes, below median conscientiousness, above median delinquency, both levels of neuroticism and openness.
+No large deviations were observed for the remaining groups.
+For Model 2, E/O values remained between 0.8 to 1.2 for the fourth risk quartile group, females, below median conscientiousness and openness, above median neuroticism and delinquency, and both welfare groups.
+Similar to Model 1, no large deviations from 1 were observed for the other groups.
+On the whole, these findings indicate that both models generally perform well on Add Health test data in terms of model discrimination and calibration.